tounano/hyperquext/README.md

 Additional options:

-*  Any options that is accepted by `http.request` and 'https.request` like `agent`.
+*  Any options that is accepted by `http.request` and `https.request` like `agent`.
 The options object will be modified by extensions and passed down until it reaches `http.request` or `https.request`.
 *  Any options that are used by the decorators of `decorquest` or `hyperquext`.